capt-farvez/CompanionChatMate/README.md

    1. Clone the repository: git clone https://github.com/capt-farvez/CompanionChatMate.git
    2. Install the required dependencies: pip install -r requirements.txt
-   3. Obtain OpenAI API credentials: Sign up for an account and obtain the API key.
+   3. Install gpt4all : $ pip install gpt4all.
-    Configure API credentials: Replace 'YOUR_API_KEY' in settings.py with your actual OpenAI API key.
+   4. Download the Orcamini model: download from your trusted site.
-   4. Run the development server: python manage.py runserver
+   5. Run the development server: $ python manage.py runserver

 Note: Ensure that you have Python and Django installed on your system before proceeding with the installation.
 Usage